changeworld/azure-docs.pl-pl/articles/azure-resource-manager/resource-group-template-functions.md

 ## <a name="next-steps"></a>Następne kroki

-* Opis sekcji w szablonie Azure Resource Manager można znaleźć w temacie [tworzenie Azure Resource Manager szablonów](resource-group-authoring-templates.md) .
+* For a description of the sections in an Azure Resource Manager template, see [Authoring Azure Resource Manager templates](resource-group-authoring-templates.md)
-* Aby scalić wiele szablonów, zobacz [Używanie połączonych szablonów z Azure Resource Manager](resource-group-linked-templates.md)
+* To merge multiple templates, see [Using linked templates with Azure Resource Manager](resource-group-linked-templates.md)
-* Aby powtórzyć określoną liczbę razy podczas tworzenia typu zasobu, zobacz [Tworzenie wielu wystąpień zasobów w Azure Resource Manager](resource-group-create-multiple.md)
+* To iterate a specified number of times when creating a type of resource, see [Create multiple instances of resources in Azure Resource Manager](resource-group-create-multiple.md)
-* Aby dowiedzieć się, jak wdrożyć utworzony szablon, zobacz [wdrażanie aplikacji przy użyciu szablonu Azure Resource Manager](resource-group-template-deploy.md)
+* To see how to deploy the template you've created, see [Deploy an application with Azure Resource Manager template](resource-group-template-deploy.md)